collective/collective.elastic.ingest/README.rst

 Environment variables are:

-ELASTICSEARCH_INGEST_SERVER
+INGEST_SERVER
     The URL of the ElasticSearch or OpenSearch server.

     Default: localhost:9200

-ELASTICSEARCH_INGEST_USE_SSL
+INGEST_USE_SSL
-    Wether to use a secure connection or not.
+    Whether to use a secure connection or not.

     Default: 0

-OPENSEARCH
+INGEST_OPENSEARCH
-    Wether to use OpenSearch or ElasticSearch.
+    Whether to use OpenSearch or ElasticSearch.

     Default: 1

-ELASTICSEARCH_INGEST_LOGIN
+INGEST_LOGIN
     Username for the ElasticSearch 8+ or OpenSearch server.

     Default: admin

-ELASTICSEARCH_INGEST_PASSWORD
+INGEST_PASSWORD
     Password for the ElasticSearch 8+ or OpenSearch server.

     Default: admin